-2.4 Liaison with Other Agencies
+3.23 Liaison with Other Agencies

-- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all pupils/students. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstances to a pupil who is subject to a Child Protection Plan. - 2.4.4 When a pupil who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
+3.24 Work to develop effective links with relevant services to promote the safety and welfare of all pupils/students.

+- 3.25 Co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 3.26 Notify the relevant Social Care Team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstances to a pupil who is subject to a Child Protection Plan. - 3.27 When a pupil who is subject to a Child Protection Plan leaves, information will be transferred to the new school immediately.
 The Child Protection Chair and Social Work Team will also be informed.

-2.5 Record Keeping
+3.28 Record Keeping

-- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
-It is good practice to keep concerns and referrals in a separate safeguarding file for each child. - 2.5.3 Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.5.4 Electronic records are stored on an identified, purpose-built, secure platform called MyConcern. - 2.5.5 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2021, (page 148) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+- 3.29 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 3.30 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing. - 3.31 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 3.32 Electronic records are stored on an identified, purpose-built, secure platform via My Concern. - 3.33 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2022, (page 163) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.